 Opus School of Music and Conservatory started as a local piano school, but now they offer lessons in piano, vocals, cello, violin, flute, viola, guitar, ukulele, and percussion.
 Depending on your child’s previous experience with their instrument, their age, and how fast they want to progress, your child can take weekly 30-, 45-, 60-, or 75-minute lessons.
 This school’s curriculum is modeled after the Royal Conservatory and features education in skills like music theory, performance, ear training, musical improvisation, composition, sight reading, and historical literacy.
 All lessons at Opus Conservatory are one-on-one sessions that are tailored to your little musician’s needs.

-At Crème de la Crème of Ashburn, we know how beneficial music education can be to your child’s cognitive and creative development.
+At Crème de la Crème of Port Potomac, we know how beneficial music education can be to your child’s cognitive and creative development.
 That’s why we incorporate singing and kid-friendly instruments into our lessons and even have our own music studio in the classroom rotation.
 Contact us today to learn more about how we can use music to promote your child’s development.